-The third shot drop in pickleball is like a muscle It needs to be worked on repeatedly to become stronger.
+The third shot drop in pickleball is like a muscle.
+It needs to be worked on repeatedly to become stronger.
 It needs to be exercised to maintain its strength.
-Improve your third shot drop with a fun variation that will look forward to every week.
+Improve your third shot drop with a fun variation that you'll look forward to every week.
 Unlike leg day.

 Use Rec Play to Improve Your Game

-Let’s face it, there aren’t many people out there who want to drill, yet almost everyone reading these posts and visiting The Dink wants to get better.
+Let's face it, there aren't many people out there who want to drill — yet almost everyone reading these posts and visiting The Dink wants to get better.
+Pickleball is now one of the fastest-growing sports in America, which means more players at every level are looking for smarter ways to improve.

 So, what do we do about that?